Sara Gadimova

-Sara Gadimova (Sara Qədimova, 31 May 1922 – 12 May 2005) Sara Gadimova, who started her career as a soloist of the Azerbaijan State Philharmonic Society in 1941, was recognized as a singer in a short time thanks to her unique talent and gained great love for the audience.
-The song "Compassionate sister", which was created by Uzeyir Hajibeyov and Samad Vurgun in the Second World War, was read by the singer before the Azerbaijani soldiers on the frontline.
-Hero became an embodiment of the Azerbaijani woman.
+Sara Gadimova (Sara Qədimova, 31 May 1922 – 12 May 2005) is an Azerbaijani singer who started her career as a soloist of the Azerbaijan State Philharmonic Society in 1941.

+The song "Compassionate sister", which was created by Uzeyir Hajibeyov and Samad Vurgun in the Second World War, was read by the singer before the Azerbaijani soldiers on the front line.
 Noted particularly for her dastgah performance, which excelled other female dastgah performances, she also sang Bayaty-Shiraz, Karabakh shikastasi and other mugham varieties.
-Gadimova toured twenty two foreign countries.
 She was awarded the Sharaf Order and Shohrat Order.